Sturm-Liouville operators with measure-valued coefficients: Singular Weyl--Titchmarsh--Kodaira functions

 for some $\varphi_\alpha\in[0,\pi)$.

-\begin{corollary} Suppose $\tau$ is in the l.c.~case at $a$ and $\theta_z$, $\phi_z$ is a real entire fundamental system of $(\tau-z)u=0$ as in Theorem~\ref{thmweyltitchfundsys}.
-Then the corresponding singular Weyl--Titchmarsh function $M$ is a Herglotz function. \end{corollary}
+\begin{corollary} Suppose $\tau$ is in the l.c.~case at $a$ and $\theta_z$, $\phi_z$, $z\in\C$ is a real entire fundamental system of $(\tau-z)u=0$ as in Theorem~\ref{thmweyltitchfundsys}.
+Then the singular Weyl--Titchmarsh--Kodaira function $m$ is a Herglotz--Nevanlinna function. \end{corollary}